R. Kelly’s Brother Shares Eerie Foreboding About His Brother’s Future Amid Latest Sexual Abuse Case

 R. Kelly is out on bail but, at this point, no one knows how long he’ll really be a free man.
-If a judge rules in favor attorney Michael Avenatti and Cook County prosecutors, R. Kelly could spend the rest of his life behind bars.
-To many of R. Kelly’s adoring fans, his days may be numbers but to his estranged younger brother, Carey Kelly, his days may be numbered for a very different reason.
+If a judge rules in favor of attorney Michael Avenatti and Cook County prosecutors, R. Kelly could spend the rest of his life behind bars.
+To many of R. Kelly’s adoring fans, his days may be numbered, but to his estranged younger brother, Carey Kelly, it might be for a very different reason.

 According to ABC News, after R. Kelly was released from Cook County Jail on Monday, February 25, Carey appeared on Good Morning America.
 During the interview, he was asked about his reaction to the current charges his brother is facing.
 While R. Kelly is still considered innocent until proven guilty, Carey believes this really could be the end of his brother’s career – and possibly his life.